HenriqueEstanislau/Proffy/README.md

 # clone the project
 git clone https://github.com/HenriqueEstanislau/Proffy

-# go to the folder server
+# go to the folder nlw
 cd nlw

 # Install the dependencies